make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   }
   ```

-- Here are unit tests to go with it:
+- Here are some unit tests to go with it:

   ```javascript
   describe("Pseudorandom", () => {